3 Museums Bathurst venues have reopened with appropriate social distancing and other entry conditions in place. Click Here for Details

 Location: Molong, NSW

 A Stitch in Time reflects the role of women in 1950’s suburban Australia.
-The work was inspired by a vintage red canister set found in the Chifley Home.
-The canister set would have predominantly be used by the women of the house, to store household items, and therefore, like women who were encouraged to be wives and mothers, would have been a regular feature in the suburban home.
-Composed of a bright colour palette, that draws on the original colour of the canisters and reflects the upon the mood of the time, one that relied on the cold war quest for suburban domesticity.
+The work was inspired by a vintage red cannister set found in the Chifley Home.
+The cannister set would have predominantly be used by the women of the house, to store household items, and therefore, like women who were encouraged to be wives and mothers, would have been a regular feature in the suburban home.
+Composed of a bright colour palette, that draws on the original colour of the cannisters and reflects the upon the mood of the time, one that relied on the cold war quest for suburban domesticity.

 Artist: Mia Mathieson